Syahid-Oz/imvu-ai-bot/README.md

 ### Room Chat
 1. Bot joins the configured IMVU room
-2. Listens for messages that mention the bot's name (e.g., "hey Shirah")
+2. Listens for messages that mention the bot's name (e.g., "hey bot_name")
 3. Sends the message to the configured AI provider
 4. Replies with the AI-generated response in the room